mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 `CPU_HARD_QUOTA_LIMIT` Specifies the maximum CPU resources that the current group can use.
 The sum of `CPU_HARD_QUOTA_LIMIT` specified for all resource groups in the Greenplum Databas cluster can exceed 100.

 `CPU_SOFT_PRIORITY` The scheduling priority of the current group.
-The default value is 100, and the maximum value is 500.
+The default value is 100, and the range of values is 1-500.

 Use cases: